FC Bayern Munich (basketball): Resurgence (2008–2014)

+German power house and EuroLeague (2014–present)

 Thanks to a wild card, Bayern Munich played in the EuroLeague in the 2013–14 season.
-This was its first appearance in the top European championship, and it reached the Top 16 stage.
+This was its first appearance in the top European championship, and it reached the Top 16 stage in its debut.

 On 18 June 2014, Bayern won its third national title when it beat Alba Berlin 3–1 in the Finals.
-It was the first title for the team since 1955; 59 years before.
-Star player of the team was Malcolm Delaney, who won both the MVP and Finals MVP.
+It was the first title for the team in 59 years, its last having been in 1955.
+The star player of the team was Malcolm Delaney, who won both the MVP and Finals MVP awards.

 In the 2014–15 season, Bayern failed to win a title.
 In the BBL Finals they were defeated by Brose Baskets, 3–2.
 The team had to wait until 2018 for its next championship, as they beat Alba Berlin 3–2 in the Finals that year.
 By winning the BBL, Bayern also qualified for the following EuroLeague season.

+In the following years, Bayern Munich became a power house in the BBL, as well as a regular in the EuroLeague.

 Home arena

-The team's home arena is called Audi Dome, which seats 6,700 spectators.
+The team's home arena is called BMW Park, which seats 6,700 spectators.

-New arenaSAP Garden is a planned 12,500-capacity indoor arena, to be built in Oympiapark, Munich.
-It is expected to be completed in 2024 at the earliest.
+New arena

+The team's home arena for EuroLeague games is called SAP Garden, which seats 12,500 spectators.